spotinst/help/src/docs/ocean-spark/configure-spark-apps/memory-&-cores.md

 }
 ```

-Ocean Spark will optimize the choice of nodes (instances) to lower your cloud costs (efficient bin-packing, reusing existing capacity when available, using spot instances as much as possible) and optimize the stability of spot nodes (pick spot instances with a low risk of spot-interruption).
+Ocean Spark will optimize the choice of nodes (instances) to lower your cloud costs (efficient bin-packing, reusing existing capacity when available, using spot instances as much as possible) and optimize the stability of spot nodes (picking spot instances with a low risk of spot-interruption).

-If you have a specific need, you can pick a specific instance type or family, but in general we recommend you to let Ocean pick which nodes to use accorss a large list of families.
+If you have a specific need, you can pick a specific instance type or family, but in general we recommend that you to let Ocean pick which nodes to use across a large list of families.
 This gives Ocean flexibility to pick an optimal instance type based on the instances available in your cluster and the current Spot market dynamics.

 If you omit the instanceAllowList field, your Spark executor pods will be able to run on any instance type, preferably filling up nodes which have available capacity, before adding new nodes to the cluster.
 This gives Ocean Spark a lot of flexibility to pick Spot nodes at the lowest cost.